 - Eight additional servers tasked with monitoring storage operations and orchestrating virtual machine lifecycles.

-Access to Stratus is granted by subscription fee paid on a quarterly or annual basis.
+Access to Stratus is granted by subscription fee paid on an annual basis.
 Prices are subject to change with the University's fiscal year, and subscriptions automatically renew.

-A breakdown of the FY20 costs for Stratus services is as follows:
+A breakdown of the FY24 costs for Stratus services is as follows:

 - 16 vCPUs and 32GB RAM for use on one or more virtual machines

 - 2TB block storage for virtual machines and attached volumes

 - access to a virtual machine image repository containing MSI-approved CentOS and Ubuntu images

 - root access to install software on personal virtual machines

 - Additional capacity may be purchased in single vCPU/2GB RAM increments.

 - Sane default configurations for virtual machines, network, and storage that satisfy controls required by most data use agreements